Admissible pairs and $p$-adic Hodge structures I: Transcendence of the de Rham lattice: Admissible pairs

 \end{theorem}

-Note that the fiber functor $\omega_\et$ on $\HS(C)$ defined in the previous section is canonically identified with $\omega_\et$ on basic admissible pairs via $\omega_\HS$, so that the overlap of notation will cause no confusion.
+Note that the fiber functor $\omega_\et$ on $\HS(C)$ (with the Hodge-Tate filtration) defined in the previous section is canonically identified with $\omega_\et$ (with the Hodge-Tate filtration) on basic admissible pairs via $\omega_\HS$, so that the overlap of notation will cause no confusion.

 \begin{proof} By \cite[Theorem 3.19]{anschutz}, the category $\BKF^\circ_{\rig}$ is equivalent to the category of quadruples $(\mc{F}, \mc{F}',\beta,\alpha)$ where $\mc{F}$ and $\mc{F}'$ are vector bundles on $\FF$ with $\mc{F}$ trivial (equivalently, semistable of slope zero), $\alpha: \mc{F}|_{\FF\backslash \infty_C} \xrightarrow{\sim} \mc{F}'|_{\FF\backslash \infty_C}$, and $\beta:\bigoplus \gr^\lambda \mc{F}' \xrightarrow{\sim} \mc{F'}$ (where the graded pieces are for the slope filtration).
 There is a natural functor from $\AdmPair(C)$ to this category